yoctoproject/poky/documentation/dev-manual/gobject-introspection.rst

 Enabling the generation of introspection data (GIR files) in your library package involves the following:

 #.
-Inherit the
+Inherit the :ref:`ref-classes-gobject-introspection` class.
-   :ref:`gobject-introspection <ref-classes-gobject-introspection>`
-   class.

 #.
 Make sure introspection is not disabled anywhere in the recipe or
    from anything the recipe includes.
 Also, make sure that